Hala Fadel

-Hala Fadel is an international investor and a partner at Leap Ventures, a venture capital firm based in Beirut and Dubai.
+Hala Fadel is an international investor and a managing partner at Eurazeo, a venture capital firm based in Paris and London.
 She is also the founder and chair of the MIT Enterprise Forum of the pan-Arab region.

 Fadel graduated from HEC Paris in 1997 with a Masters in Financial Economics.
 She received an M.B.A. from the MIT Sloan, also attended the Haas School of Business.